Solidarity Forever: In popular culture

-"Solidarity Forever" is featured in the 2014 film Pride in which London organisation Lesbians and Gays Support the Miners collect funds to support the miners of a Welsh village during the UK miners' strike (1984–85).
+"Solidarity Forever" is featured in the 2014 film Pride in which London organisation Lesbians and Gays Support the Miners collect funds to support the miners of a Welsh village during the 1984–1985 UK miners' strike.

+The Little Red Songbook by the IWW includes a satire reversion of Solidarity Forever, retitled Aristocracy Forever; mocking the adoption of the song by the AFL-CIO.